A work from the Brandhoek collection Wild Beauties of Europe & Americas 2024

 It is a story of trust.

-Every lynx that lives again in European forests today is proof that responsibility pays off.
+Every lynx that lives in European forests today is proof that responsibility pays off.

 That protection is worthwhile.

-And that beauty, if you let it, always finds a way to become visible again.
+And that beauty, if left alone, always finds a way to become visible again.

 WWF Europe – Lynx Conservation and Rewilding in Europe